jerturowetz/notes/whishlist.md

 # Wishlist

+small drawer organizer for new drawer space 23.5cmx47cm (  9 1/4" x 18 1/2")
-buns for rags is
-38 cm across
+buns for rags is 38 cm across x28 cm deep (15" x 11")
-28 cm deep
+bottom mounted drawer rail system

+wall mountable 2 prog for desk room

+small box for baby plush toys on top of baby dresser?

 2 probg plug and charger for bedroom (something i can snesk into thr green thing)